 Conducting research with vulnerable groups such as PWD demands high ethical standards.
 Each study included in the thesis required different considerations and approvals, to ensure the studies met the ethical standards researchers are obliged to comply with.
 The studies in this thesis required access to registries and to confidential information.
 Approval and exemptions from the duty of confidentiality were granted by the Council for Confidentiality and Research, the State Attorney, the Police Directorate, and the Norwegian Data Protection Service.
-In the third study, presented in chapter 7, we received an approval from the Norwegian Data Protection I will briefly address the ethical considerations when using registry data and documents in research.
+In the third study, presented in chapter 7, we received an approval from the Norwegian Data Protection Service, but were not exempted from the duty of confidentiality.
+In this section I will briefly address the ethical considerations when using registry data and documents in research.